janstey/rider-auto-osgi/ReadMe.txt

     - configure this location as the environment variable MAVEN_HOME
     - add MAVEN_HOME/bin to your PATH environment variable

-- Install Fuse ESB Enterprise 7.0.0.fuse-00-061
+- Install Apache ServiceMix 4.5.1
-  - Download from http://fusesource.com/downloads/ and install
+  - Download from http://servicemix.apache.org and install

 Build & Run
 ==============================